 We’re going to talk about some of my best practice tips using Advanced Editor inside Power BI.
+You may watch the full video of this tutorial at the bottom of this blog.

 Surprisingly, most people don’t know about the Advanced Editor.
 It is because it’s hidden away inside the Query Editor, which a lot of users don’t utilize as much as they should.